“I don’t know what’s wrong with me.”

 But it wasn’t until I started helping others, that things transformed.
 Radically.

 One of my first ever clients was Mary*.
-I distinctly remember the day I first coached Mary.
+I distinctly remember the day I first worked with Mary.
 There’s always a level of awe as I observe this person opening up to me with their greatest fears and dreams.

 Mary didn’t just want a change.
 She wanted a life transformation.
 She wanted to depart the job at the pharmacy she was working at and embark on something new… something that would allow her that same feeling she felt when she was outside, breathing in the fresh air, feeling that clarity of mind that nature so amply provides.
 We talked about the possibilities for her new business, how it would affect her relationships, and what this transformation would mean for her.